nk-reddy/redis-cpp/README.md

-# Redis Clone in C++
+# Redis Clone

-A Redis clone implemented in C++ as part of the codecrafters challenge.
+A Redis clone implemented in C++ as part of the CodeCrafters Redis challenge.
 Implements a TCP server that speaks RESP, maintains per-client state, stores data in memory, and supports many Redis functions.

 ## Features